NZIV Rule 8 defines the different categories of membership:

 How does a member advance to Fellow?

-The Council considers that, because of their advanced skills, their exceptional services to the profession and the esteem in which they are held by members and the community, it is just and fitting that the member be advanced to the status of Fellow; and
+(c) The Council considers that, by reason of their advanced skills, their exceptional services to the profession and the esteem in which they are held by members and the community, it is just and fitting that the member be advanced to the status of Fellow; and

 (2) Advancement from the status of Associate to that of Fellow shall not be automatic, and shall be subject to compliance with all the requirements specified in sub-clause (1) of this Rule.

 (3) Provided also for sufficient cause the Council may review, suspend or cancel such status.